 This post contains information on how to plan a trip to Senegal, details of visas, security, etc.

 Feeling adventurous?
-Want to explore traditions for other cultures?
+Want to explore traditions of other cultures?
 Subscribe to our YouTube channel for some real action!